 If you can swing it, we recommend adding Death Valley onto your Highway 395 road trip.
 If you like this kind of spare desert landscape in the southeastern Sierras, you’ll love Death Valley.
 It has sand dunes, salty lake beds, volcano craters, ghost towns and miles of views.

-For more information, use this 2-day Death Valley itinerary to help plan your trip.
-If you are short on time, but still want to see Death Valley, get a very early start and use this 1-day itinerary.
+For more information, start with our mega guide for Death Valley that includes practical planning tips, routing suggestions, accommodations and top things to do.
+Alternatively you can build a trip from this 2-day Death Valley itinerary.
+Or if you are short on time, but still want to see Death Valley, get a very early start and use this 1-day itinerary.
 The instructions are from Las Vegas, so ignore the driving directions, but otherwise use the suggested routing once in the park.
 Top spots on both itineraries are Ryolite Ghost town, Badwater Basin, Zabriskie Point and Mesquite Dunes.

 Road Trip Planning Essentials